 we sought in our 2015 legislative campaign!

-Now all residential customers in CT will have fixed charges below the $10 monthly cap we sought in our 2015 campaign.
+Now all residential customers of CT's major utilities have fixed charges below the $10 monthly cap we sought in our 2015 campaign.

 Tell the Public Utilities Regulatory Authority (PURA) thank you for enforcing the law and reducing Eversource's residential fixed charge.